AlexLunaP/Calisnet-backend/README.md

 ## Contributing

-Contributions are appreaciated
+Contributions are always appreaciated!

-- Proposing pull request to improve the code
+Here are some example of contributions:
-- Submitting bug/issues reports
+- Proposing a pull request to improve the code
-- Making suggestions
+- Submitting bug / issue reports
 - Opening a discussion

-Check the [contributing guidelines](https://github.com/alvarohghg/GymQuest/blob/main/CONTRIBUTING.md) for more details!
+Check our [contributing guidelines](https://github.com/alvarohghg/GymQuest/blob/main/CONTRIBUTING.md) for more details.

 ##### Quick contribution example: